 How to recognize the right team for outsourcing machine learning projects:

-What is the partner-to-be going to deliver: is it just an AI model development or a turn-key solution?
+What is the partner-to-be going to deliver: is it just an ML model development or a turn-key solution?
 The second option is better because the project will not get stuck while being deployed and maintained.

 They have a track record with similar projects.
 However, this point could be tricky, because, when it comes to data science projects, business people might not always have the best judgment as to what similar means.
 For data scientists, some projects actually might be quite similar, while for a businessperson they might look different